Occupational Therapy Assistant

 - Graduate (or anticipate graduation by college entrance) from an approved High School or demonstrate equivalent competency (G.E.D. examination).

-- Satisfy all general entrance requirements for admission to the college to which you applied prior to the application deadlines for the Occupational Therapy Assistant Program.
+- Satisfy all general entrance requirements for admission to the college to which you applied prior to the application deadlines for the Medical Laboratory Technology Program.

 What is an Occupational Therapy Assistant?